-3.1.1.
-The Effect of Using Augmented Reality on Critical Thinking Ability of spatial concepts.
-Critical thinking, which includes the ability to analyze, evaluate, and construct arguments based on information, is an essential component of geometry learning.
-In this context, AR has the following impacts on students: (1) Interactive Observation of Spatial Figures: AR enables students to interact with and observe the shapes and characteristics of 3D geometric objects.
+3.1.
+The Effect of Using Augmented Reality on Critical Thinking Ability

+Research has shown that Augmented Reality (AR) in learning geometry can significantly improve students' critical thinking skills.
+The improvement in posttest scores in the experimental class using AR-based learning compared to the control class suggests that AR enhances students' understanding of spatial concepts.
+Critical thinking, which includes analyzing, evaluating, and constructing arguments based on information, is essential to geometry learning.
+In this context, AR impacts students: (1) Interactive Observation of Spatial Figures: AR enables students to interact with and observe the shapes and characteristics of 3D geometric objects.
 This helps them develop a deeper understanding of spatial relationships and properties of geometry; (2) Exploration of Multiple Viewpoints: AR provides students the ability to view 3D objects from different angles.
 This allows students to independently compare and connect concepts, leading to a more comprehensive understanding; (3) Virtual Experiments and Problem-Solving: AR facilitates virtual experiments and allows students to solve problems related to geometry concepts.
-This enhances their analytical and synthetic thinking skills, crucial for critical thinking.
+This enhances their analytical and synthetic thinking skills, which are crucial for critical thinking.
 While these benefits are evident, it is important to note the absence of statistical data in the previous discussion.
 A detailed statistical analysis, such as the Mann-Whitney U Test, would provide stronger empirical evidence supporting the claim that AR-based learning is more effective in improving critical thinking skills.
 Future research should include concrete statistical evidence to make these conclusions more academically rigorous.